John Ireland (bishop): Legacy

 The influence of his personality made Archbishop Ireland a commanding figure in many important movements, especially those for total abstinence, for colonization in the Northwest, and modern education.
 Ireland became a leading civic and religious leader during the late 19th and early 20th centuries in Saint Paul.
-He worked closely with non-Catholics and was recognized by them as a leader of the modernizing Catholics.
+He worked closely with non-Catholics and was recognized by them as a leader of the Modernist Catholics.

 Ireland called for racial equality at a time in the U.S. when the concept was considered extreme.
 On May 5, 1890, he gave a sermon at St. Augustine's Church, in Washington, D.C., the center of an African-American parish, to a congregation that included several public officials, Congressmen including the full Minnesota delegation, U.S. Treasury Secretary William Windom, and Blanche Bruce, the second black U.S. Senator.
 Ireland's sermon on racial justice concluded with the statement, "The color line must go; the line will be drawn at personal merit."
 It was reported that "the bold and outspoken stand of the Archbishop on this occasion created somewhat of a sensation throughout America."